lua-nucleo/lua-nucleo/README.md

 Lua-Núcleo itself does not have external dependencies except for Lua 5.1 itself.

-The tests are dependent on `luafilesystem`:
+The tests are dependent on `luafilesystem` and `lua-aplicado`:

     sudo luarocks install luafilesystem
+    sudo luarocks install lua-aplicado

-List of cases will not be updated without this module, but you should be able to run tests themselves.
+List of cases will not be updated without  `luafilesystem`, but you should be able to run tests themselves.
+Low-level tests can't be executed without `lua-aplicado`.

 Installation
 ------------